m0lc14kk/WebhookAPI/README.md

 ![banner](./.github/assets/banner.png)

 <p align="center">
     Webhook API is an API that makes dealing with Discord Webhooks much easier than using raw requests.
-API covers 100% support for HTTP modules and supports worlds!
+API covers 100% support of Discord possibilities and is built on-top single Minecraft library!
 </p>

 # 📦 INSTALLATION